danielscholl/git-mirror-automation/Readme.md

 A long time ago I wrote about [mirroring github, gitlab and Azure DevOps repositories](https://marcstan.net/blog/2018/08/31/Mirror-github-gitlab-and-VSTS-repositories/).

-I still use this workflow (with slight improvements) to mirror repositories but it still requires a set of manual steps.
+I still use this workflow (with slight improvements) to mirror repositories but it still required a set of manual steps.
 I decided to [automate](https://xkcd.com/1319/) them with this azure function.

 # Manual steps this project solves